Speech Therapy Calculators

 Frequently Asked Questions

-VHI is a 30-item questionnaire that assesses self-perception of voice problem impact in three domains: functional, physical, and emotional.
-Score ranges from 0-120.
+VHI is a 30-item questionnaire that assesses self-perception of the impact of vocal problems in three domains: functional, physical, and emotional.
+Scores range from 0-120.
 Values >60 indicate severe vocal handicap.
-It is used for screening, voice therapy indication, and evolution monitoring.
+It is used for screening, indication of vocal therapy, and monitoring evolution.

 Dysphagia assessment should be multiprofessional.
-Use validated protocols such as GUSS, FOIS, or penetration/aspiration scales.
-Clinical assessment is fundamental, but videofluoroscopic swallowing study (VFSS) or fiberoptic endoscopic evaluation of swallowing (FEES) are gold standard to confirm aspiration and guide safe rehabilitation.
+Use validated protocols like GUSS, FOIS, or penetration/aspiration scales.
+Clinical assessment is fundamental, but fiberoptic endoscopic evaluation of swallowing (FEES) or videofluoroscopy are gold standards to confirm aspiration and guide safe rehabilitation.

-No. Calculators and scales are complementary tools that standardize part of the assessment, but do not replace detailed anamnesis, qualitative clinical observation, specific tests, and professional judgment of the speech-language pathologist.
-They are useful for quantifying and monitoring, not for diagnosing in isolation.
+No. Calculators and scales are complementary tools that standardize part of the assessment, but do not replace detailed history, qualitative clinical observation, specific tests, and the professional judgment of the speech therapist.
+They are useful to quantify and monitor, not to diagnose in isolation.